Dezzep/weather-app/README.md

 - npm start

 # How To Use:
-Type a place i.e montreal into the text field.
+Type a location into the text field to receive weather data

 # Key Features:
  - Data is fetched from OpenWeatherMap